Snake Oil Song

 Synopsis

-Chino's life on the outskirts of the Amazon is consumed by one thing: hunting the anaconda that ate his dog.
-When an American journalist hires Chino to travel to a dangerous area, an encounter with illegal gold miners causes Chino's life on the river to unravel.
+Chino spends his days on the outskirts of the Amazon river hunting the anaconda that ate his dog.
+When an American hires Chino as a river guide, an encounter with illegal gold miners puts his life in jeopardy.

 About the director